-Attendance of class is the basis of the University concept and imperative for understanding of the course material.
+Attendance of class is the basis of the University concept and imperative for understanding the course material.
 All class sessions are mandatory.
-Students who know of a specific date (a wedding, family reunion, etc) they are unable to attend their class or clinical experience must submit an "Absence Request Form" to the CEC or Program
+Students who know of a specific date (a wedding, family reunion, etc.) that they are unable to attend their class or clinical experience must submit an "Absence Request Form" to the DCE or Program Director.

-Director.
 This form must be submitted to the student's professor one week prior to missing class.
 Requests will be handled on an individual basis.
-An example is available in Student Forms section.
+An example is available in the Student Forms section.

-Sudden Absence due to Illness or Emergency
+Sudden Absence Due to Illness or Emergency

-It is inevitable that situations may arise and a student might have to miss class.
-It is the student's responsibility to notify the instructor prior to this absence OR as soon as possible in the event of an illness, accident, etc. It is also the student's responsibility to make up any work missed.
+Situations may inevitably arise, and a student might have to miss class.
+It is the student's responsibility to notify the instructor before this absence OR as soon as possible in the event of an illness, accident, etc. It is also the student's responsibility to make up any work missed.